 Sales of a substantial number of our ordinary shares in the public market after this offering, or the perception that these sales might occur, could depress the market price of our ordinary shares and could impair our ability to raise capital through the sale of additional equity securities.
-Based on the number of ordinary shares outstanding as of May 3, 2009, upon completion of this offering, we will have 235,736,894 ordinary shares outstanding, assuming no exercise of our outstanding options other than those options exercised by selling shareholders for the purpose of selling shares in this offering.
+Based on the number of ordinary shares outstanding as of May 3, 2009, upon completion of this offering, we will have ordinary shares outstanding, or shares if the underwriters exercise their option to purchase additional shares in full, assuming no exercise of our outstanding options.

 All of the ordinary shares sold in this offering will be freely tradable without restrictions or further registration under the Securities Act, except for any shares held by our affiliates as defined in Rule 144 under the Securities Act.
-The remaining 199,736,894 ordinary shares outstanding after this offering, based on shares outstanding as of May 3, 2009, will be restricted as a result of securities laws, lock-up agreements or other contractual restrictions that restrict transfers for at least 180 days after the date of this prospectus, subject to certain extensions.
-196,431,235 shares are subject to the contractual transfer restrictions in our Second Amended and Restated Shareholder Agreement, which is described under "Certain Relationships and Related Party Transactions-Amended and Restated Shareholder Agreement-Transfer Restrictions."
-An aggregate of 2,117,624 shares held by members of our board of directors and employees who are party to a management shareholders agreement are subject to transfer restrictions, subject to certain exceptions, until the fifth anniversary of the date of purchase or, in the case of shares purchased upon exercise of options, the date of grant of the option.
-These shares are currently scheduled to be released from such transfer restrictions as follows: 562,758 shares in 2010, 1,541,388 shares in 2011, no shares in 2012, and 13,478 shares in 2013.
+The remaining ordinary shares outstanding after this offering, based on shares outstanding as of May 3, 2009, will be restricted as a result of securities laws, lock-up agreements or other contractual restrictions that restrict transfers for at least 180 days after the date of this prospectus, subject to certain extensions.
+In addition, shares acquired upon exercise of options and share purchase rights granted pursuant to our Senior Management Plan are subject to a restriction on transfer, subject to certain exceptions, until the later of the fifth anniversary of the date of grant or date of this prospectus.
 These remaining shares will generally become available for sale subject to compliance with applicable securities laws or upon expiration of these lock-up agreements or other contractual restrictions.